develop-me/bootcamp--week-05--tooling/challenges/01/07-rewind.md

 1) **Go back to most recent commit**

 	Use `git checkout master` or `git switch -` to get back to the most recent commit.

-1) **Move to a different commit**

-	Redo step 1 again, but this time move to a different commit than before.
+## Removing experimental work

+1) **Make sure you are on the last commit**

+	Use `git checkout master` to be sure

+1) **Make some changes, you can save your work but don't commit it**

 1) **Use `git reset`**

-	Experiment with `git reset --hard HEAD` and `git reset --soft HEAD` to return back to your last commits.
+	Experiment with `git reset --hard HEAD` and `git reset --soft HEAD` to return back to your very last commit.

-	Keep using `git reflog` to track how you are moving around between your commits.
+	Keep using `git reflog` to track how you are moving around between your commits and `git status` to check where you are

 1) **Add an emoji to slack to let the instructor know you have finished**